huntdatacenter/docs/docs/do-science/getting-started/README.md

 ---
 title: Getting started
 category: Getting started
+permalink: /do-science/getting-started
 description: This guide will help you to connect and get started on your HUNT Cloud lab.
 ---

 # Introduction

-**This guide will help you to connect and get started on your HUNT Cloud lab after your lab has requested access in our administer science service desk.**
+**This guide will help you to connect and get started on your HUNT Cloud lab after your lab has requested access in our administer science [service desk](/administer-science/service-desk/lab-orders).**

 ::: tip Save time